 View more climate information & imperial units

 Fly from London (regional connections available) to Yerevan, via Kiev, with Ukraine International Airlines.
-Arrive and transfer to the Metropol Hotel for 4 nights.
+Arrive and transfer to the Metropol Hotel (or similar) for 4 nights.
 (N)

 Cross the border to Georgia, stopping en route to see Lake Sevan and the Unesco-protected monasteries of Haghpat and Sanahin, unique for their 10th-century architectural styles.
-After lunch, continue to the lesser-known Akhtala monastery, a fortified complex whose Holy Mother of God church houses some fine medieval frescoes, influenced by Georgian techniques.
-Proceed to Tbilisi and stay 2 nights at the Marriott Courtyard.
+Proceed to Tbilisi and stay 2 nights at the Museum Hotel (or similar).
 (B, L, D)

 Full-day tour of Tbilisi, including a cable car ride to fourth-century Narikala fortress, which occupies a scenic spot overlooking the city, and the fifth-century Metekhi church, an unusually styled cross-cupola church, which became an infamous prison during the Soviet era.
 Visit the State Museum, home to hundreds of Caucasian icons and metalwork dating from the Bronze Age to the 20th century.
 Spend the remainder of the afternoon at the Georgia Museum of Art, where a private guided visit by a senior curator has been arranged.
 (B, L, D)

-Travel east through the hills and wine lands of Kakheti to the town of Gremi, which was destroyed by the army of Shah Abbas in the 16th century leaving the architectural monument of the royal citadel and the Church of the Archangels.
-Nearby is Nekresi monastery, with early Georgian architecture and views across the Alazani valley.
-Continue to Signagi via the monastery of St Nino at Bodbe, a Georgian Orthodox monastic complex and one of the major pilgrimage sites in Georgia, with views of the Greater Caucasus mountains.
-Overnight at Kabadoni Hotel.
+Travel east through the hills and wine lands of Kakheti to the town of Gremi, which was destroyed by the army of Shah Abbas in the 16th century, leaving the architectural monument of the royal citadel and the Church of the Archangels.
+Continue to the Ikalto academy, together with Gelati, one of the great medieval academies of Georgia.
+Drive to Signagi via the monastery of St Nino at Bodbe, a Georgian Orthodox monastic complex and one of the major pilgrimage sites in Georgia, with views of the Greater Caucasus mountains.
+Overnight at Kabadoni Hotel (or similar).
 (B, L, D)

 After a walking tour of Signagi, visit Tsinandali, the palace and vineyard of a Georgian noble family.
 Nearby is Telavi, capital of the Kakheti region and home to the best vineyards in the country.
 After lunch in a wine house, visit Alaverdi, a functioning Georgian monastery dating from the sixth century with its stunning masterpiece – the 11th-century cathedral.
-Return to Tbilisi for a farewell dinner and stay overnight at the Marriott Courtyard Hotel.
+Return to Tbilisi for a farewell dinner and stay overnight at the Museum Hotel (or similar).
 (B, L, D)

-Transfer to Tbilisi airport for a flight to London via Kiev.
+Transfer to Tbilisi airport.
+Fly to London, via Kiev.
 (B)

 As per itinerary – B: Breakfast, L: Lunch, D: Dinner, N: No meals.

-This tour is fully escorted throughout by a lecturer who has specialist knowledge of the destination and its culture, as well as an experienced local guide.
+This tour is fully escorted throughout by a lecturer who has specialist knowledge of the destination and its culture, as well as an experienced local guide where necessary.

 This tour involves some long walks over uneven ground and therefore requires a good level of fitness.